itvgenomics/pimba_smk/README.md

 After that, you need is to set the /path/to/your/database/ in the config variable `marker_gene` and run the bash script like this example:

-`bash pimba_smk_main.sh -p paired_end -r /path/to/your/database/ -g yes -t 8 -c config/config.yaml`
+`bash pimba_smk_main.sh -p paired_end -r /path/to/your/database/ -g yes -l no -t 8 -c config/config.yaml -d .`

 ## References